-- Portfolio of activities for set design; make-up; or sound, props, or costuming completed during the current year; OR - Display that includes sound, props and costume charts appropriate for a selected scene from a story or play (limited to no more than 8 items); OR - Display a scenic design model to depict a scene from a script, OR - Display illustrating a character with make-up drawn or colored in.
+Portfolio of activities for set design; make-up; or sound, props, or costuming completed during the current year.
+This should include pictures of activities, information on the show or performance, details on your involvement.
+OR

+Display that includes sound, props and costume charts appropriate for a selected scene from a story or play (limited to no more than 8 items).
+OR

+Display a scenic design model to depict a scene from a script; OR

+Display illustrating a character with make-up drawn or colored in.
 Include a photograph of a person wearing the make-up and information on the character's personality or part in the play.